maxatlas/athenatest/README.md

 This script uses **T-sne** for d-reduction and **K-means** for clustering.

 Accuracy increases more than 10 times for both MNIST and CIFAR10 datasets after improving over false positives.
+Change parameter *n_cluster* from config.py to receive different outcomes. *n_cluster* is default to 256.

 For example, for ConvNext tiny + MNIST:
 ```commandline